 Later on, after picking up the Cosmo Reverser on Iscandar, a new ghostly presence took the place of the now-revived Yurisha: Mamoru Kodai.
 Having been captured after his seeming death the prisoner transport he was on crashed on Iscandar, where he met Queen Starsha.
 He died before the Yamato's arrival, and Starsha saved his consciousness in order to help power the Cosmo Reverser for the restoration of Earth.

 Planet With A Dark Secret: If you thought Gamilias was a home to such a Proud Warrior Race as seen in the franchise, Starsha revealed in episode 24 that the Iscandarians were once such warriors in the past.
-They invented the Wave Motion Gun for the purpose of conquest and establishing their own Empire, and ended up going too far (a flashback scene showed SEVERAL Wave Motion Gun beams destroying ONE planet, all fired by Iscandarian forces), hence the near extinction of their people.
+They invented the Wave Motion Gun for the purpose of conquest and establishing The Empire, and ended up going too far (a flashback scene showed several Wave Motion Gun beams shattering a planet, all fired by Iscandarian forces), hence the near extinction of their people.
 Starsha feared that the Earthlings were going down the same path when the crew of the Yamato made use of the weapon on their way to Iscandar, hence her initial reluctance to give them the Cosmo Reverser.

 Portal Network: And one that predates the Gamilon empire at that.
 The empire of course had co-opted its use, and the crew of the Yamato take over and make use of an abandoned node in episodes 17-18.